Privacy Settings & Information

 Keep in mind that sharing a photo or video to a social network doesn't mean that the image will be visible in Instagram.
 Your account will still appear private to those who aren't approved followers.

-- Tap next to Hide Inappropriate Comments to filter comments using a default list of keywords, or enter custom keywords below Custom Keywords.
-Custom keywords can include any words, phrases, numbers or emojis you'd like to filter out, separated by commas.
+- Tap next to Hide Inappropriate Comments to filter comments using a default list of keywords, or enter custom keywords separated by commas below Custom Keywords

 Keep in mind that default and custom keyword filtering aren't currently available in all languages:

-- Default Keywords: The default list of keywords is currently only in English, and contains the most common inappropriate and offensive words on Instagram, including profanity.
+- Default Keywords: The default list of keywords is currently only available in certain languages

 Keep in mind that comments that were hidden, either automatically or by a keyword filter you turn on, may still be included in the comment count that appears below your post.